WGLab/phenolyzer/README.md

 perl calculate_score.pl <phenolyzer_gene_list> <wannovar_genome_summary.txt>
 ```

+Please note that due to IP restrictions, commercial users should obtain OMIM and GeneCards license if they want to use disease-gene association datasets compiled by these sources.
+We will provide instructions on how to reformat datasets for use in Phenolyzer, from raw files provided by these vendors.

 ## License Agreement
 By using the software, you acknowledge that you agree to the terms below: